CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/magical-skills/alchemy.md

 - Might maintain a reputation for quality

 ## Prestiges
-- **Level 5: Apprentice Alchemist** - Apprentice Alchemists have mastered the basics of potion creation and can create simple potions reliably.
-They understand fundamental alchemical principles and can work independently on basic projects.
+- **Level 5: Apprentice Alchemist** - Mastery of basic techniques and understanding of fundamental principles.
+Apprentice Alchemists can create simple potions reliably and work independently on basic projects.
-- **Level 10: Journeyman Alchemist** - Journeyman Alchemists are recognized for their growing expertise and may begin taking on apprentices.
-They can create more complex potions and have a deeper understanding of magical interactions.
+- **Level 10: Journeyman Alchemist** - Growing expertise in alchemy and ability to create more complex potions.
+Journeyman Alchemists are recognized for their skill and may begin taking on apprentices.
-- **Level 15: Master Alchemist** - Master Alchemists are highly respected in their field, capable of creating exceptional potions and teaching advanced techniques.
-They may establish their own laboratories and take on multiple apprentices.
+- **Level 15: Master Alchemist** - Exceptional skill in alchemy and ability to create advanced potions.
+Master Alchemists are highly respected and can teach advanced techniques.
-- **Level 18: Grand Master Alchemist** - Grand Master Alchemists are legendary figures in the alchemical community, capable of creating potions of great power and significance.
-They may develop new types of potions and teach advanced methods to other masters.
+- **Level 18: Grand Master Alchemist** - Legendary skill in alchemy and ability to create masterwork potions.
+Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Artisan Legends are living legends whose work transcends the ordinary.
-They can create masterpieces that combine multiple disciplines and may develop entirely new approaches to alchemy.
+- **Level 20: Legendary Artisan Alchemist** - Creation of legendary works and ability to influence the future of alchemy.
+Legendary Artisan Alchemists can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
 Their influence shapes the future of alchemy itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |